 Surgery is not a first step.
 But for women with bowel endometriosis causing severe bloating, it can be the most durable solution.

-What endo belly does to your body image and intimacy
+How does endo belly affect body image and intimacy?

 The physical bloating is only part of the story.
 When your stomach visibly balloons in the days before your period, it affects how you see yourself in your body.
 You might avoid certain clothes, cancel plans, withdraw from your partner, or feel disconnected during intimate moments.
 This isn't vanity.
 It's a measurable quality of life impact.